 – One enclosure contained wild boar, fallow deer and Cretan goats – a wild goat found mostly in the White Mountains of Crete.
 I arrived at feeding time – bread, fruit, and pellets.
 They all preferred the bread to the fruit and both to the pellets.
 The boar got most of the bread.
 Some of the deer and goats just made do with the pellets.
 There was no fighting involved.
 The deer and goats just deferred to the boar.
 The boar just followed their noses.

-I was particularly interested in the Cretan goats, having visited the White Mountains but not seen any.
+I was particularly interested in the Cretan goats, having previously visited the White Mountains.
 They are an orange-brown colour; the females are black crowned and blazed; the males also have a black band around their shoulders and down their back.
 They are otherwise known as kri kri, or Cretan Ibex, or Capra aegagrus cretica if you prefer.
 They are rare, shy and only to be found in remote and inaccessible parts of the mountains.
 They were hunted almost to extinction for food during World War II by partisans opposing the German occupation but have now recovered to a population of a couple of thousand.
 Technically, they are not actually wild.
 Scientific analysis shows that they are feral, descended from goats domesticated around ten thousand years ago.
 Long enough to be thoroughly wild again I would think.

 I was not the only visitor to the zoo of course and I couldn’t help noticing how many of the others were families with young children – young children being given their first experience of the wonders of the animal kingdom – and all to grow up to become defenders of animals in the wild.